How to cut the cord

 Since my cable company doesn’t offer the ACC network, I used a free trial for all three to watch UVA football and basketball this past season.
 The user interface is much more like a Netflix menu than the traditional cable TV guide, so that takes a little getting used to.
 But streaming live sports and live shows typically came through clear and without issue — at least no more than I’ve had with cable.

-And whenever we get back our sports — sorry to harp on this, I'm fiending — the NHL, NBA, and MLB all have subscription streaming services that let you watch every game of the regular season.
+And the NHL, NBA, and MLB all have subscription streaming services that let you watch every game of the regular season.
 (While most local NFL games air on broadcast networks, DirecTV is still the only place you can get the Sunday Ticket.)
 And fight fans can watch UFC on ESPN+ and big boxing matches on DAZN — among other sports on those streaming platforms.

 Gear you need for streaming TV